bztsrc/raspi3-tutorial/README.md

 ---------

 Unfortunately official qemu binary does not support Raspberry Pi 3 yet.
-But good news, I've implemented that, so it's coming soon.
+But good news, I've implemented that, so it's coming soon (UPDATE: available in [qemu 2.12](https://wiki.qemu.org/ChangeLog/2.12#ARM)).
 Until then, you have to compile qemu from the latest source.
 Once compiled, you can use it with:

 ```sh
 qemu-system-aarch64 -M raspi3 -kernel kernel8.img -serial stdio